jarvenja/tauplayer/README.md

 1) Linux based operating system.
 2) Must be run only in _bash shell_.
-3) You can install the missing command dependencies into your system now or later guided by _tauplayer_ as authorized user.
+3) You can install additional possibly missing commands (dependencies) into your system now or later guided by _tauplayer_ as authorized user.

   ```
   sudo apt-get install curl dialog lsb-release mplayer